quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Uranus and Neptune

 We then reach Uranus and Neptune, who, like Mercury, are given a bit of a raw deal by being grouped together.
 One thing to note here is that Uranus's rings, while clearly visible in the flyby, are actually so faint they were [discovered by accident][7] while looking for something else.
-Unlike Saturn, whose rings are made of highly-reflective ice, Uranus's rings are mostly made up of light absorbant rock.
+Unlike Saturn, whose rings are made of highly-reflective ice, Uranus's rings are mostly made up of light absorbent rock.

 #### The Kuiper belt and Pluto